c3lang/c3docs-old/docs/generics.md

 ## Generic functions

 Generic functions is a specialized type of macros.
-They allow overloading using a common symbol, just like C11 _Generic:
+They allow overloading using a common symbol, just like C11's `_Generic`:

 ```
 generic abs(x)